pbsugg/http2-frame-visualizer/README.md

 But the new HTTP/2 spec makes the process a lot less straightforward and transparent (not to mention potentially harder to debug!).
 Both requests and responses are broken up into frames, a slice of the HTTP request and response with defined parameters.
-For example, there are DATA frames, PRIORITY frames, SETTINGS frames, PUSH PROMISE frames, and others that help coordinate both aspects of the HTTP protocol that are familiar from HTTP/1.1 and HTTP/2's new features.
+For example, there are DATA frames, PRIORITY frames, SETTINGS frames, PUSH PROMISE frames, and others that help coordinate all aspects of the HTTP/2 exchange.
 You can find a full list of HTTP/2 frames at the [official spec](https://tools.ietf.org/html/rfc7540#section-6).

 ## Goals

 The dev tools for a modern browser like Chrome already translate HTTP/2 requests and responses back into old-style HTTP/1.1 headers.
-To see this for yourself, visit Chrome's "Network" tab and go to [Twitter](www.twitter.com), a site that offers the HTTP/2 spec for compatible browsers.
+To see this for yourself, visit Chrome's "Network" tab and go to [Twitter](www.twitter.com), a site that offers the HTTP/2 protocol for compatible browsers.
 Click on any request or response that uses the "h2"(HTTP/2) protocol and it will show you headers in the old HTTP/1.1 style.
-The frames are hidden, but that doesn't mean they are not there!
+The frames are hidden, but they're still there!

 What this means is that with HTTP/2, we've added a layer of complexity to the HTTP spec that is hidden from our dev tools and from developers themselves, which is sure to cause problems down the line as the